-The loading of RecA protein is an essential aspect of recombination in the RecBCDpathway (4).
-Not unexpectedly, the RecF-pathway provides a RecA-loading activity in the form of the RecFOR complex.
-The genetic data had suggested that the loading of RecA protein onto SSB-coated ssDNA depends on the concerted action of RecF, RecO, and RecR proteins.
-Firstly, mutant RecA proteins that suppress the UV-sensitivity of recF mutations (such as the RecA803 protein) displace SSB protein from ssDNA much faster and more extensively than wild-type RecA protein (52), implying that RecF protein plays a role in SSB-displacement.
-Secondly, a number of mutant recA alleles co-suppress mutations in recF, recO, and recR genes.
-Finally, suppression of mutations in any of these three genes is dependent on recJ function, suggesting that RecF, RecO, and RecR proteins may function together as a complex (79).
+suppress the UV sensitivity of recF mutations (such as the RecA803 protein) displace SSB protein from ssDNA much faster and more extensively than does the wild-type RecA protein (52), implying that RecF protein plays a role in SSB displacement.
+Second, a number of mutant recA alleles cosuppress mutations in recF, recO, and recR genes (79).
+Finally, this suppression is dependent on recJ function, suggesting that RecF, RecO, and RecR proteins function together as a complex (79).
 This view is strongly supported by biochemical observations showing that these proteins interact with one another (34, 74).

-The RecFOR proteins form a number of complexes with different activities: RecO protein interacts with both RecR and SSB proteins (34), and facilitates RecA nucleoprotein filament assembly on SSB-coated ssDNA (75).
-RecO protein also promotes the annealing of ssDNA, and of SSB-ssDNA complexes (38).
+The RecFOR proteins form a number of complexes with different activities: RecO protein interacts with both RecR and SSB proteins (34) and facilitates RecA nucleoprotein filament assembly on SSB-coated ssDNA (75).
+RecO protein also promotes the annealing of ssDNA and of SSB-ssDNA complexes (38).
 Finally, RecR protein interacts with RecF protein to form a complex (34, 81) that will bind to an ssDNA-dsDNA junction (55).
 Biochemical analysis revealed that RecF protein binds preferentially to the ssDNA-dsDNA junction (35), and that DNA binding by RecF protein is controlled by ATP hydrolysis (80).
-The RecFOR complex will bind to an ssDNA-dsDNA junction region, and it will facilitate assembly of RecA protein onto ssDNA adjacent to the junction (55).
-RecF protein

-(or RecFR complex) recognizes an ssDNA-dsDNA junction with a 5'-end, which is the structure that should be produced by RecQ and RecJ proteins.
-The RecOR complex (or RecO protein) binds to the DNA-RecF(R) complex, which alters SSB-ssDNA complex nearby and allows RecA protein nucleation; subsequent nucleoprotein filament extension permits assembly of RecA protein on the entire ssDNA tail.
+The RecFOR complex will bind to an ssDNA-dsDNA junction with a base-paired 5' terminus at the junction region, and it will facilitate assembly of RecA protein onto ssDNA adjacent to the junction (55).
+RecF protein (or RecFR complex) recognizes an ssDNA-dsDNA junction with a 5' end, which is the structure that should be produced by RecQ and RecJ proteins.
+The RecOR complex (or RecO protein) binds to the DNA-RecF(R) complex, which alters the SSB-ssDNA complex nearby and allows RecA protein nucleation; subsequent nucleoprotein filament extension permits assembly of RecA protein on the entire ssDNA tail.

-Another component of the RecF-pathway, RecN protein, has not yet been assigned any biochemical function.
-However, the slight recombination deficiency and mild UV sensitivity of recJ recN double mutant, combined with severe recombination defect (50- to 100-fold reduction) of recD recJ recN mutant, suggest that RecN protein might be a functional equivalent of the RecJ nuclease (50).
+Another component of the RecF pathway, RecN protein, has not yet been assigned any biochemical function.
+However, the slight recombination deficiency and mild UV sensitivity of the recJ recN double mutant, combined with the severe recombination defect (50- to 100-fold reduction) of the recD recJ recN mutant, suggests that RecN protein might be a functional equivalent of the RecJ nuclease (50).

-In spite of its apparent complexity, the enzymatic machinery of the RecF pathway is as functional in DSB repair as RecBCD enzyme.
-Moreover, the components of the RecF pathway have functional homologs or paralogs in all organisms from bacteriophage to human (5).
+Despite its apparent complexity, the enzymatic machinery of the RecF pathway is as functional in DSB repair as the RecBCD pathway.
+Moreover, the components of the RecF pathway have functional homologues or paralogues in all organisms, from bacteriophage to human (5).